patrickbucher/docs/postgresql/barman-howto.md

     $ sudo systemctl start posgresql.service

-TODO:
-    - check if current state is ok
-    - if so, modify config
-    - restart db
-    - promote as below

-If everything works fine, the database will be in readonly mode after the
+If everything worked fine, test the recovered data.
+Notice that the database could be in recovery mode, which can be figured out as follows:
-recovery:

     $ sudo -iu postgres psql -c 'select pg_is_in_recovery()' pg_is_in_recovery